Ensure your CV format is structured to best highlight your unique experience and life situation.

 1. Write an attention-grabbing personal statement

-A strong personal statement helps catch employers’ attention.
+A strong personal statement will catch the employe’s attention.

 2. List your tutor skills

-Below are a few examples of skills for your CV:
+Below are a few skills that look great on a tutor CV:

 The skills section of your tutor CV gives employers a quick overview of your abilities, so add your most relevant skills here.
 Here’s an example of what it should look like: